gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ---

-### 🔌 Step 2: Configure for a Live Server
+### 🔌 Step 2: Configure for Your Server

 Your app is dynamic and needs to talk to a live server.
-We must tell the native Android app to load your app from your local development server's URL.
+We must tell the native Android app where to load your app from.

 1.  **Create/Update the Capacitor Config:**
     > Open (or create) the `capacitor.config.ts` file in your project root and **replace its entire contents** with the code below. **This is the most important step.**